Democratic Party For the People: First iteration

-On 28 September 2017, Democratic Party (DP) leader Seiji Maehara announced that the party had abandoned plans to contest the 2017 general election, with the party's sitting representatives contesting the election as candidates for the Kibō no Tō recently founded by Tokyo governor Yuriko Koike, or as independents.
+On 28 September 2017, Democratic Party (DP) leader Seiji Maehara announced that the party had abandoned plans to contest the 2017 Japanese general election, with the party's sitting representatives contesting the election as candidates for the Kibō no Tō recently founded by Tokyo governor Yuriko Koike, or as independents.
 On 23 October 2017, after the election, Maehara resigned as party president, with the Constitutional Democratic Party of Japan (CDPJ) having replaced the DP as the largest opposition party in the House of Representatives, while the existing DP caucus continued to exist in the House of Councillors.

 In January 2018, the DP and the Kibō no Tō agreed to form a joint parliamentary group in both houses of the Diet, although days later the negotiations broke down.
 On 9 April 2018, it was announced that talks were ongoing to merge the two parties into a new opposition force.
 On 24 April 2018, at a joint press conference the leadership of the DP and the Kibō no Tō announced that both parties had agreed to merge in May 2018 as the National Democratic Party.
-The DP and Kibō no Tō on 7 May 2018, 62 members of the predecessor parties joined the DPFP at its formation. adopting Democratic Party For the People as their official English language title.
+The DP and Kibō no Tō on 7 May 2018, 62 members of the predecessor parties joined the DPFP at its formation, adopting Democratic Party For the People as their official English language title.
 DP leader Kōhei Ōtsuka and Kibō leader Yūichirō Tamaki became the interim co-leaders of the new party.

-The party held a leadership election in September 2018 to choose a permanent leader.
+The 2018 Democratic Party for the People leadership election was held to choose a permanent leader.
 Interim co-leader Tamaki was elected as the permanent leader of the party.
 In April 2019, the Liberal Party merged into the Democratic Party For the People.